MilanFatschel/Traffic_Sign_Classifier/README.md

 #### 1. Preprocessing

-As a first step, I decided to convert the images to grayscale and to make the computation on the neural network less costly.
-The neural network does not need all three channel to make calculations on.
-Also, normalizing the data kept the data within the a smaller scale constraint since pixel values can be somewhat wide-spread, however not necessary.
+As a first step, I decided to convert the images to grayscale in order to make the computation on the neural network less costly.
+The neural network does not need all three channels to make calculations on.
+Also, normalizing the data kept the data within a smaller scale constraint since pixel values can be somewhat wide-spread, however not necessary.